USDT/USDT0 DeFi Vaults

 Eligibility Rule

-A vault is eligible when its Philidor risk tier is Prime or Core, its asset_components array is a subset of ['USDT', 'USDT0'], is_stablecoin = TRUE, vaults.tvl_usd ≥ $5M, the vault has been live ≥ 30 days, and the underlying protocol has been live ≥ 180 days.
-Both USDT (native) and USDT0 (Tether OFT on Optimism, Arbitrum, Base) vaults are admitted — they are treated as one asset family.
+A vault is eligible when its Philidor risk tier is Prime or Core, its asset_components array is a subset of ['USDT', 'USDT0'], is_stablecoin = TRUE, vaults.tvl_usd is above the basket TVL floor, the vault has been live at least 30 days, and the underlying protocol has been live at least 180 days.
+Both USDT (native) and USDT0 (Tether OFT on Optimism, Arbitrum, Base) vaults are admitted and treated as one asset family.
 Vaults that drop below Core tier or fall under any floor are removed at the next rebalance.

 {